Malola2015/planningCourse/assignments/pathplanning/PRA1.md

 7. Implement the Manhattan, Octile and Euclidean heuristics for A*/Theta*.
 Go to the ```r2p2/heuristic.py``` file and fill out the functions ```euclidean``` and ```manhattan```, and create a new one for the Octile heuristic (don´t forget to register it).
 The functions take the initial and final points as tuples (X, Y) and must return a float with the heuristic value.

 8. Create the image given on [slide 19](https://github.com/Malola2015/planningCourse/blob/master/techniques/pp.pdf"), set the grid size as 40, run the 3 algorithms and compare the results, changing the heuristic.
+Capture the images of the solution and upload them with the rest of the files.

 ### Integration